Introducing Quantum Entanglement to First-Year Students: Resolving the Trilemma: Appendix B

-Since we have only shown how NPRF + $h$ reproduces Bell state entanglement for spin-$\frac{1}{2}$ particles and photons (as referenced), the reader may wonder about the generality of this principle account of entanglement.
-To see that NPRF + $h$ is indeed very general, we refer to so-called ``information-theoretic'' derivations of quantum theory.
-[For a detailed account of this Appendix see Stuckey, McDevitt, \& Silberstein\cite{stuckey2021}.]
-There are many such information-theoretic derivations of the finite-dimensional, or countably infinite-dimensional, Hilbert space formalism of QM, e.g., those listed by Hardy\cite{hardy2016}, Dakic \& Brukner\cite{dakic2013}, and Jaeger\cite{jaeger2018}.
-In these reconstructions\cite{mullergroup}: \begin{quote} ... at no point is it assumed that there are wave functions, operators or complex numbers – instead, those arise as consequences of the postulates.
-And we get all other ingredients and predictions of abstract finite-dimensional quantum: unitary transformations, uncertainty relations, the Schr\"{o}dinger equation (but not the choice of Hamiltonian or Lagrangian), Tsirelson’s bound on Bell correlations, and more. \end{quote} All such reconstructions start with the qubit $|\psi\rangle = c_1|u\rangle + c_2|d\rangle$ where $|c_1|^2 + |c_2|^2 = 1$ and build the rest of the denumerable-dimensional Hilbert space structure of QM in composite fashion using their information-theoretic postulates.
+Starting with the qubit, $|\psi\rangle = c_1|u\rangle + c_2|d\rangle$ where $|c_1|^2 + |c_2|^2 = 1$, QRP builds the rest of the (finite-dimensional) Hilbert space structure of QM in composite fashion using their information-theoretic postulates.
 As Dakic \& Brukner point out\cite{dakic}, ``The fact that all other (higher-dimensional) systems can be built out of two-dimensional ones suggests that the latter can be considered as fundamental constituents of the world.''
 Per Brukner \& Zeilinger\cite{bruknerZeil1999}, ``spin-$\frac{1}{2}$ affords a model of the quantum mechanics of all two-state systems, i.e. qubits,'' so what we concluded using SG spin measurements holds for qubits at the foundation of QM quite generally.